Best Kids Base Layer

 They have a baby Iksplorer set as well as a baby adventure onesie.

-The Ik’splorer set and adventure oneside both have handmitts for sun and snow and are made of 100% merino wool.
+The Ik’splorer set and adventure onesie both have handmitts for sun and snow and are made of 100% merino wool.
 Unlike Ella’s wool, the feet are open on the Ik’splorer set and the baby adventure onesie.

 The main difference between the two options is that the adventure onesie is made with a mid-weight wool while the Ik’splor set is thinner.
 The onesie might be the preferred option if you are in frigid temps or want a looser fitting mid-layer.